Lokaltog/baba-core/README.rst

 Baba exports compressed garbage text generator scripts which can be run in the browser or on the command line (with node.js).

+TODO:

+Create variable references

+Create toggle button for padding elements with whitespace!

+Create toggle button for optional phrases

+Export as C code! - this could be difficult with transforms, maybe limit to regex-based transforms.

+Add context menu to preview, to be able to directly change words, transforms, etc.

+IDEAS:

+Wine bottle generator (with taste notes)
+Snobbery generator (cigars, coffee, whiskey, etc)